 A beautifully phonetic and pleasant sounding name.
-Properly matched by it’s true meaning, which is “peace.”
+Properly matched by its true meaning, which is "peace."
 Dembe is categorized as a unisex name, meaning in different countries around the world, it is given to both boys and girls.
-Many people believe that this beautiful name has a positive affect on their child throughout it’s life, bringing them peace and joy.
+Many people believe that this beautiful name has a positive effect on their child throughout its life, bringing them peace and joy.

-Afiya means “good health.”
+Afiya means "good health."
 Good health including mental, physical, and spiritual.
-Babies named Afiya are cheerful, don’t cry as much, and take care of their bodies well into adulthood.
-A fascinating name that bring joy to all who encounter an Ugandan girl with this name.
-Girl’s with this name growing up wishing only the best for their families and others, which bring them a lot of respect and compassion in return.
-Girls named Afiya are destined for great things and are very confident.
+Babies named Afiya are cheerful, don't cry as much, and take care of their bodies well into adulthood.
+A fascinating name that brings joy to all who encounter an Ugandan girl with this name.
+Girl's with this name growing up wishing only the best for their families and others, which brings them a lot of respect and compassion in return.
+Girls named Afiya are destined for great things and are very confident

-Abbo means “accoutrement,” or “accessory.”
-In some regions it can translate to vegetable as well.
-It is a very popular and modern Ugandan girl name.
-Parent’s name their children Abbo not only to ensure their life is filled with success, but also to remind themselves who their most precious accessory in life is, their beautiful daughter.
-A comforting name, girls named Abbo are the life of the party and grow up having many friends and admirers.
+Abbo means "accouterment," or "accessory."
+In some regions, it can translate to vegetables as well.
+It is a very popular and modern Ugandan girl's name.
+Parents name their children Abbo not only to ensure their life is filled with success but also to remind themselves who their most precious accessory in life is, their beautiful daughter.
+A comforting name, girls named Abbo are the life of the party and grow up having many friends and admirers